vlin39/gale_shapley/README.md

 - Proposers always benefit, while receivers have limited agency.
 - In real-world systems, this bias can affect outcomes depending on which side is allowed to propose.

-Critics have described this as having a **misogynistic** or **gender-biased history**, particularly when applied without neutral terminology or consideration of fairness.
-Today, the terminology is generalized to "proposers" and "receivers" to reflect this more accurately.
+Today, the terminology is instead generalized to "proposers" and "receivers".

 For further reading:
 https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm